Aaronmiro/Job-Ads-Classification/README.md

 # Job-Ads-Classification

 ## Classification script
-Trained the model and created prediction output
+Trained the classification model and created a prediction output
 - Used the given ‘training_set’ file to generate a classifier and then did a prediction
 - Please change the file name for testing if you need
 - location: